Khaaz/AxonCore/docs/README.md

 ## Documentation

-All documentation can be found [here](https://khaazz.github.io/AxonCore/#/)!
+All documentation can be found [here](https://khaaz.github.io/AxonCore/#/)!

 ## Examples

 AxonCore is being used in these cool projects:

-- [Ease](https://github.com/AxonTeam/Ease) Enhance A Server Easily - A all in one modular bot that you can build and selfhost.
+- [Ease](https://github.com/AxonTeam/Ease) - Enhance A Server Easily - A all in one modular bot that you can build and selfhost.
-- [WebSPELL](https://github.com/Khaazz/webSPELL) - A custom RSS bot made for a french community.
+- [WebSPELL](https://github.com/reseau-webspell/webSPELL) - A custom RSS feed subscriber bot made for a french community.
+- [NookAmis](https://github.com/reseau-webspell/NookAmis) - A custom Animal Crossing companion bot made for a french community.

 ## Contributions